Fruits that are harvested in their season means they’ll be more flavorful, contain more nutrients that benefit your body – and often cost less.

 Eating fruits and vegetables that are in season puts us in harmony with the natural order of the world around us, and nourishes our bodies in the best way possible.

-- Reduce your exposure to harmful chemicals from pesticides and herbicides
+- This can reduce your exposure to harmful chemicals from pesticides and herbicides

-- time and time again that organic produce is significantly higher in antioxidants than conventional produce
+- It’s been shown time and time again that organic produce is significantly higher in antioxidants than conventional produce

 - Support agricultural practices that increase the health and mineral content of the soil.
 One of the reasons organic produce may sometimes be a few cents higher is because of the cost of farming practices that do not rely on chemical fertilizers and sprays.
 Show your support of these earth-friendly practices by purchasing organic produce when possible.